The Public Relations BlogPublic RelationsInternal CommunicationsCoworker Advocacy: How To Adjust Corporate Narratives

 But what if HR was responsible for recruiting the Head of Sales — and the whole sales team?
 Isn’t, then, HR responsible for sales performance as well?
 If HR does a lousy job recruiting, don’t they share at least a little responsibility?

 What about coworkers working with order fulfilment in some capacity?
-The best sales pitch arguably has a satisfied customer referring new customers.
-So, isn’t product- and service delivery a crucial component of long-term sales success?
-Again, a perfectly reasonable assumption.
+The best sales pitch arguably involves a satisfied customer referring new customers.
+So, isn’t product and service delivery a crucial component of long-term sales success?
+Again, this is a perfectly reasonable assumption.

 What about customer service?
 And what about all other support functions ensuring customer satisfaction and operational excellence?
 What about research- and development?
 Aren’t R&D critical to even having products or services worth selling?